Jon Gruden: Oakland / Las Vegas Raiders (second stint)

 After nine years away from coaching in the NFL, the Raiders announced the return of Gruden as head coach on January 6, 2018.
-Gruden signed a 10-year, $100 million contract, one of the biggest contracts in the history of the league which also includes a no-trade clause, closing the loophole that saw the Raiders trade him to the Buccaneers in return for draft picks and cash.
+He signed a 10-year, $100 million contract, one of the biggest contracts in the history of the league which also includes a no-trade clause, closing the loophole that saw the Raiders trade him to the Buccaneers in return for draft picks and cash.
 Gruden came back to coaching after six years of attempts by Raiders owner Mark Davis to lure him back to be the Raiders head coach.
 Gruden said that he came back due to his need to go compete: "I got tired of sitting in a dark room, watching tape by myself."
 He added: "I took rumba-dancing classes; that didn't last—I wasn't any good.
 Bought a boat; I never used it.
 Live on a golf course; I never play.
 I'd go to the FFCA early, and next thing I know it's 10:30 at night.
 I'm thinking, Shit.
 I'm wasting my time.
 I got to go compete."
-Some of his first few moves included signing several veterans, drafting Kolton Miller in the first round of the 2018 draft and trading away Khalil Mack for 2019 and 2020 first-round draft picks, and later trading Amari Cooper for the Dallas Cowboys' first-round draft pick.
-The team would go 4–12 in his first year back with the team.
-The following year, due to a strong rookie class showing, Gruden led the Raiders to a 6–4 record.
-However, after many crucial players suffering injuries, the Raiders would end their last season in Oakland 1–5 and 7–9 overall.
+Some of Gruden's first few moves included signing several veterans, drafting Kolton Miller in the first round of the 2018 draft and trading away Khalil Mack for 2019 and 2020 first-round draft picks, and later trading Amari Cooper for the Dallas Cowboys' first-round draft pick.
+The team finished 4–12 in his first year back with the team.

+In 2019, due to a strong rookie class showing, Gruden led the Raiders to a 6–4 record to start the season.
+However, after many crucial players suffering injuries, the Raiders ended their last season in Oakland 1–5 and 7–9 overall.

-Gruden was fined $100,000 by the NFL for not properly wearing a face mask, as required for coaches during the COVID-19 pandemic, during a week 2 game in the 2020 NFL season on September 22, 2020.
+Gruden was fined $100,000 by the NFL for not properly wearing a face mask, as required for coaches during the COVID-19 pandemic, during a Week 2 game in the 2020 NFL season on September 22, 2020.
 He was fined an additional $150,000 for further COVID-19 protocol violations on November 5, 2020.
 Gruden led the Raiders to an 8–8 record in the 2020 season.
-The Raiders finished second in the AFC West and missed the playoffs.
+The Raiders finished second in the AFC West with an 8-8 record and missed the playoffs.

-Las Vegas began their 2021 season with a 3–0 record, including two overtime wins.
+The Raiders began the 2021 season with a 3–0 record, including two overtime wins.
 The Raiders lost the following two games.
 Under their interim coach Rich Bisaccia, the Raiders made the playoffs, something they had not done under Gruden during his second stint with the team.